Content

 Risk assessment

 Risk management is an integral part of effective and prudent corporate management for Swissgrid.
-It covers the entire organisation, not including its subsidiaries and shareholdings.
-It is based on the established ISO 31000 and COSO ERM standards and meets the requirements of corporate governance as well as the requirements under Swiss law.
+It covers the entire organisation, not including its subsidiaries and holdings, and is based on the established ISO 31000 standard.

 Objectives

 The Risk Management unit assists employees at all levels in consciously dealing with risks.
-This includes expedient and transparent reporting as well as managing an appropriate risk management system.
+This includes expedient and transparent reporting, as well as managing an appropriate risk management system.
 Swissgrid fosters the deliberate management of risks at all levels of the company.

 Organisation